MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P04-Creating-the-User-model/content.md

 ## Generators

 Generators enable us to create files quickly.
 Most of the time, generators will contain boilerplate code that we can use.
-We will use them to create _models, views and controllers_ in this tutorial.
+We will use them to create _migrations, models, views and controllers_ in this tutorial.

 # Creating the User model